brijeshkumar16/brijeshkumar16/README.md

-## Introduction
-Hi! 👋 I'm Brijeshkumar Yadav, a passionate Frontend Developer based in Valsad, Gujarat, India, with 3 years of hands-on experience.
-I specialize in crafting engaging user interfaces and delightful web experiences.
-Dedicated to solving modern problems through creative and innovative frontend solutions.

-## Skills:
+Hi, I'm Brijeshkumar Yadav with 3+ years of experience in front-end development, I specialize in creating sleek and user-friendly web applications.
+My expertise includes HTML5, CSS3, JavaScript, TypeScript, and modern frameworks like ReactJS and NextJS.
+I’m adept at leveraging UI toolkits such as Tailwind CSS and Material UI to build responsive and engaging interfaces.

+My Tech Stack: <br/>
+Languages: HTML5, CSS3, SASS, JavaScript, TypeScript <br/>
+Frameworks: ReactJS, NextJS, Redux <br/>
-HTML5, CSS3, Tailwind CSS, SASS, JavaScript, TypeScript, ReactJS, NextJS, Redux, AntD, Material UI, shadcn/ui
+UI Toolkits: Tailwind CSS, AntD, Material UI, shadcn/ui, Bootstrap <br/>

+I’m passionate about delivering exceptional digital experiences and am always eager to tackle new and exciting projects.
+Let’s connect and explore how we can bring your vision to life.

+Best, <br/>
+Brijeshkumar Yadav